Mega Mewtwo X Raid Guide – Best Counters, Weakness, CP & Strategy

 Pokemon Type Why it works

-Mega Rayquaza Flying/Dragon Best Flying DPS in game
+Mega Rayquaza Flying/Dragon Best Flying-type damage dealer in Pokémon GO

 BEST COUNTERS